-Tables S2 and S3 in the Supplementary Information.
-Impressive transfer efficiencies of around 60% are obtained for both NCA (Fig. 7a) and NCO (Fig. 7b) spin pairs.
+Moreover, polarization transfers in NCA and NCO twospin systems using the tm-SPICE sequences (Tošner et al., 2018) were simulated.
+These pulse schemes were developed using optimal control (OC) strategies, taking into account the MAS modulations of the rf field due to the radial rf inhomogeneity.
+The resulting magnetization transfers are shown in Fig. 7 for the 3.2 mm MAS probe at a proton resonance frequency of 400 MHz.
+Nominal rf amplitudes on both channels were set to 40 kHz, and a spinning speed of 20 kHz was assumed.
+The shape files for the pulse sequences contain 1750 points, with a time resolution of 2 μs, corresponding to a contact time of 3.5 ms. The time resolution for the propagation was set to 250 ns, and the expectation value of the $\hat{I}x$ and $\hat{S}x$ operators was detected every 5 μs.
+Powder averaging was performed over 1154 crystallite orientations.
+Spin system parameters (J couplings, chemical shift anisotropy, CSA, and dipolar coupling tensors) were taken from Tošner et al. (2018) and can be found in Tables S2 and S3.
+Impressive transfer efficiencies of around 60 % are obtained for both NCA (Fig. 7a) and NCO (Fig. 7b) spin pairs.
 However, only minor differences between the four cases C1-C4 are observed in these simulations.
-This reflects the fact that the optimization of this sequence took rf amplitude and phase modulations of different magnitude into account as well as varying initial phases of these modulations.
-Therefore, the sequence performs well under all possible conditions encountered in the rotor leading to an increase in the robustness of the resulting sequences towards static as well as time-dependent rf inhomogeneity.
-The broad range of considered conditions stabilizes the optimization towards a broader minimum that gives better transfer over the complete rotor.
+This reflects the fact that the optimization of this sequence took rf amplitude and phase modulations of different magnitude, as well as varying initial phases of these modulations, into account.
+Therefore, the sequence performs well under all possible conditions encountered in the rotor, leading to an increase in the robustness of the resulting sequences towards static and time-dependent rf inhomogeneity.
+The broad range of considered conditions stabilizes the optimization towards a broader minimum that gives a better transfer over the complete rotor.